 - 1. Immediately cease all activity (teaching, meetings, etc.) and take cover. - 2.
 Close and lock all doors where you are, turn off the room lights and all audio visual equipment.
 Do this quickly and try to minimize sound and movement.
 Do not let anyone into the room once locked. - a.
 To lock classroom and outer-office doors, turn the thumb lock to the locked position - b.
-Rooms/areas with card swipe access will be disabled by Crouse Health Security
+Rooms/areas with card swipe access will be disabled

-If you are in a space where the doors cannot be locked (Student Lounge, Sulzle Auditorium, Community Room), barricade room doors to the best of your ability with room furniture or heavy objects and then take cover.
+If you are in a space where the doors cannot be locked, barricade room doors to the best of your ability with room furniture or heavy objects and then take cover.